tmr4/py65_65816/README.md

 * Successfully tested my 65C02 Forth in emulation mode
 * Was able to run Liara Forth in native mode in block 0.
   * FIXED: (Many words cause it to crash (likely due to one of the limitations listed above).)
-  * Currently all numbers print out as 0.
+  * FIXED: Currently all numbers print out as 0.
 After verifying that Liara Forth works properly on the W65C265SXB development board, using my debug window (https://github.com/tmr4/py65_debug_window) I tracked the issue down to UM* where the high byte in the high cell of the result is zero (for example $1234 * $1234 = $14b5a90 but my 65816 simulation is yielding $04b5a90).
 I couldn't find any obvious errors in my code after examining each line code for the Liara Forth UM*.
 I'm ending up with a 24 bit value rather than a 32 bit one, so that may give me a clue to what's happening.
+Update: turns out I was shifting the high byte by the byte mask ($ffff) instead of the byte width ($08)!
+Oops.

 # Next Steps

-* Resolve simulator issues with running Liara Forth.
+* COMPLETED: Resolve simulator issues with running Liara Forth.
 I view this as a robust test of the 65816 simulator, other than bank switching, which Liara Forth doesn't handle out of the box.
 Some hardware specific Liara Forth features will not work with the simulator (KEY? for example which is hardwired to a W65C265SXB development board specific address indicating whether a key has been pressed).
 * Add native mode unit tests.
+Still looking for an easy way to do this.
+All of the 65816 testing frameworks I've found so far require an amount of conversion almost equal to modifying the emulation mode tests for native mode.